Ranking nodes in bipartite systems with a non-linear iterative map: Results

-The fitness-complexity map has been shown to be very efficient for this purpose, finding rankings that perform better than state-of-art search algorithms in several cases \cite{lin2018nestedness}.
-This task can be tackled with our map by varying the parameter $\gamma$ and choosing the value minimizing the nestedness temperature as defined in reference~\cite{rodriguez2006new}).
-The temperatures that we find are typically better than the ones at $\gamma=-1$ ( \FIG{fig:nest}a).
-In particular, we find lower temperatures also for larger matrices, where the fitness-complexity map was performing slightly worse than the state of the art, as reported in Fig.~3 of reference \cite{lin2018nestedness}.
-Interestingly, the best parameters for this task, $\gamma_{nest}$, take values in the range $[-1, 0]$. \FIG{fig:nest}b shows the scatter plot of this value and the one that maximizes the extinction area for the same matrix.
-One would naively expect that these two tasks are somehow similar, since they both try to \quotes{triangularize} the adjacency matrix.
+The best parameters for minimizing the nestedness temperature, $\gamma_{nest}$, take values in the range $[-1.5, 0]$. \FIG{fig:nest}f shows the scatter plot of this value and the one that maximizes the extinction area for the same matrix.
+One would naively expect that these two tasks are somehow similar, since they both try to \quotes{triangularize} the incidence matrix.
 However, the exponents for the two tasks take values in different regions of the parameter space, i.e., before and after $\gamma=-1$.
-Moreover, the values are are not correlated (Spearman $\rho = 0.01$, $\text{p-val} = 0.9$).
+Moreover, the values are not correlated (Spearman $\rho = 0.01$, $\text{p-val} = 0.9$).

+Finally, an alternative metric of nestedness is often used in the ecological literature with the acronym NODF, which stands for Nestedness metric based on Overlap and Decreasing Fill \cite{almeida2008consistent}.
+While this measure still depends on the row and column order, its dependency is much weaker.
+In particular, our algorithm cannot find better rankings to maximize this metric than the simple degree ordering, which our map recovers for $\gamma = 0$ (Supplementary Figure 11).
+The fitness-complexity map ($\gamma = -1$) and the two other methods tested in \FIG{fig:nest}b,c even lead to a slight decrease in this particular metric (Supplementary Figure 11).